-Northern China pollution soars in February: official data
+Pollution soars in Northern China in February: official data

 Premier Li on Tuesday said China would cut key pollutants like sulphur dioxide and nitrogen oxide by 3 percent this year.
 He said it would also seek “a continuous decline in PM2.5 density in key areas”, though he did not give any specific target.

-Reporting by David Stanway; Editing by Joseph Radford
+Additional reporting by Yawen Chen in BEIJING; Editing by Joseph Radford